vinaypatel8092/VideoTube/README.md

 ### Cookies:
     - To set Cookie
         - options if cookie is only modified from server
-        - req.cookie("cookieName", cookieData, options)
+        - res.cookie("cookieName", cookieData, options)

     - To access cookie
         - req.cookies.<cookie_name>

     - To remove cookie
-        - req.clearCookie("cookieName", options)
+        - res.clearCookie("cookieName", options)

 ##
 ### Subscription Model Overview